 Dealing with symptoms that make you self-conscious, along with the challenges of settling into a new treatment regimen, can take a toll on your social life.
 But once you’re settled on your new treatment, how can you begin picking things up again?
 You can start by building up slowly.
 You might invite a friend over for a chat.
 If that goes well, perhaps you could meet a small group of friends in the park next time.

 Support from your partner

 Speak to your partner about your condition so they can understand how you are feeling.
-Discuss what things you may need help with, and ask them if they are comfortable to offer you the support that you may need.
-If physical intimacy is proving to be an issue, talk to your partner about this, and you can arrange times when you are likely to be feeling the most physically comfortable.
+Discuss what things you may need help with.
+For example, you may want to ask for help with changing your bedsheets.
+If physical intimacy is proving to be an issue, talk to your partner about this to help them understand.

-Gain further support for managing things like anxiety and depression here
+- Contact Beyond Blue.
+Gain further support for managing things like anxiety and depression here.

 - Download our mental health and wellbeing infographic here.

 - Also speak to your healthcare professional who can put you in touch with professional psychological help.

 Are you looking for more information on nutrition and exercise?